hakehardware/only-hot-takes/README.md

 - Store and retrieve authentication tokens
 - Send authenticated requests to X API

+## X API Limits
+The free tier of X API is extremely limited and only allows 17 posts per day, and 500 posts per month per app.
+Make sure to implement rate controls and test your code locally.

 ## Prerequisites

 Ensure you have the following installed on your system:

-- Python 3.8 or higher
+- Python 3.9 or higher
 - `git` (optional, for cloning the repository)
 - A registered X API developer account with client credentials